KenXBS/XBS/README.md

 language neutral.
 XBS module, in turn, is modeled by (functional and code) nodes, sub modules, shared modules and edges, using XBS proprietary process modeling diagram, which can substitute all three URL behavior diagrams: sequence, stat chat, and activity diagram .
 See [#Screen_Shots]

 XBS application is loosely coupled.
-Itâ€™s â€˜looselyâ€™ at run-time.
+It¡¯s ¡®loosely¡¯ at run-time.
 That makes possible to distribute processes to multiple servers on fly.
-On the other hand, itâ€™s â€˜coupledâ€™ at design time.
+On the other hand, it¡¯s ¡®coupled¡¯ at design time.
 Even a large enterprise system (with multiple web portals, web services and a bunch of back-end jobs) can be developed as one XBS project and based on one set of modules; UI and server-side logic are modeled together in one project (even one module).
 That is different from loose-coupled SOA based applications, which is developed as multiple applications and become harder and harder to manage when system grows.
 For XBS, a Web Service is just a remotely executed module.
 On the other hand, an XBS module can be deployed as a Web Service to provide